 Wash the beans.
 Trim the ends.
 Slice them into fine rounds about 1/8 to 1/4 inch thick.
 (This takes a while, so it is best to sit down somewhere with a chopping board and sharp knife and do about 8 beans at a time.)
 When all the beans are chopped, set aside in a bowl.

 Put the ginger in the blender with 3 tablespoons of water and blend at high speed until it is a smooth paste.
+(I grate the ginger by hand, but do add the 3 tablespoons of water when continuing with the recipe below.)

 Heat the oil in a 10-inch skillet over medium heat.
 While it is heating, pour in paste from the blender and add turmeric.
 Fry, stirring constantly, for 2 minutes, then add the sliced green chilies and the parsley (cilantro), and after another minute, put in the green beans and continue cooking and stirring for about a minute.
 Add the cumin, coriander, 1 teaspoon of the garam masala, lemon juice, salt, and 3 tablespoons of wate.
 Cover skillet, turn flame very low, and let beans cook slowly for about 40 minutes, stirring every 10 minutes or so.